On this page:

 “We’re looking at therapies that are more targeted now,” she says.
 Scientists are identifying proteins or other substances unique to cancer cells and developing treatments that target those substances without harming healthy cells.

-FDA has approved three drugs, two of them conditionally, to treat cancer in dogs:
+FDA has approved two drugs, one of them conditionally, to treat cancer in dogs:

 - Palladia (toceranib phosphate), for the treatment of mast cell tumors, was approved in 2009;